 Rocks are Understood-Formation Still in Question

-Much is understood about the rocks that make up the Grand Canyon and there is consensus among geologists as to the formation of the rock layers, their ages, and the environments in which they were formed – for the evidence is still visible in the rocks themselves.
-The development and age of the current course of the Colorado through Grand Canyon is another story altogether, as many thousands of feet of rock that once covered the region, are now missing due to millions of years of erosion.
+We understand much about the rocks that make up Grand Canyon.
+There is even consensus among geologists as to the formation of the rock layers, their ages, and the environments in which they were formed.
+The evidence is still visible in the rocks themselves.
+The development and age of the current course of the Colorado through Grand Canyon is another story altogether.
+Many thousands of feet of rock that once covered the region, are now missing due to millions of years of erosion.